odhran-kainos/blog/post/8 - Strategic Scala Style: Practical Type Safety.md

   phone-numbers but the name may not exist in the phonebook sometimes

-Both of these return types correspond to the `Map[String, String]` case abpve.
+Both of these return types correspond to the `Map[String, String]` case above.
 But that's not all it could return, it could also return:

 - `Seq[String]` if the name may correspond to multiple phone-numbers in the phone-book (possibly with duplicates), or not exist, and the order